 Middle School Programs

-These highly structured trips, ranging from 10 to 15 days, allow students completing grades six through eight to experience exciting destinations in a fun, engaging, and safe environment.
+These highly structured trips, ranging from 10 to 15 days, allow students ages 13 or older who are completing grades seven and eight to experience exciting destinations in a fun, engaging, and safe environment.
 With guidance from National Geographic experts and trip leaders, students explore three themes which have been selected to enhance the experience in each destination.
 Cycling through these themes in smaller groups allows students to deepen the interests they already have and discover new ones along the way.

 High School Programs